-So, after doing extensive, exhausting research, (I posted the question to several Facebook groups and twitter, you can view it here) I have come up with what seems to be a good list of things to have on your trip.
+So, after doing extensive, exhausting research, I have come up with what seems to be a good list of things to have on your trip.

 Let me just say, before I get to this list, that there are a lot of variables that were not addressed when I posted, nor expected to be dealt with at the time.
 I knew that I wanted general answers, so I could generate some good material for this post, but, there are some things I feel certain are just common sense.
 (Tire iron, jack, etc.)